 She Refused To Give Up Her Seat 70 Years Before Rosa Parks

-In the spring of 1884, Wells purchased a first class ticket for her journey back to Nashville.
+In the spring of 1884, Ida Wells purchased a first-class ticket for her journey back to Nashville.
 When one of the conductors demanded that she move to the segregated car of the train, she simply refused.
 The conductor insisted that first class was a whites-only privilege, but Wells refused to leave her seat on principle.

-The crew member physically, and forcibly, removed her from the train, but Wells responded in kind.
+The crew member forcibly removed her from the train, but Wells responded in kind.
 As she later recalled in her autobiography: